Introduction

 Mining the Gold (User Feedback)

-We started by digging into over 84 user-submitted ideas via our product feedback tool (Aha!).
+I started by digging into over 84 user-submitted ideas via product feedback tool (Aha!).
 But raw data doesn’t equal clarity.
-So, we:
+So, I:

 • Standardized inputs to remove noise.